PaulinaCzarnota/Cloud-Computing-Labs-2024-25/README.md

 #### Part 4: Getting Started with Cloud Shell and gcloud

-In **Part 4**, I was introduced to Cloud Shell and the `gcloud` command-line tool, which are essential for managing Google Cloud resources.
+In Part 4, I was introduced to Cloud Shell and the `gcloud` command-line tool, which are essential for managing Google Cloud resources.
 I learned how to interact with Google Cloud programmatically and automate tasks.
 Here’s a breakdown of what I did:

 - **Using Cloud Shell**: I used Cloud Shell, a browser-based terminal that comes pre-configured with the `gcloud` CLI and other development tools.
 This allowed me to perform all lab tasks without needing to set up any software on my local machine.
 - **Setting Up Cloud Shell**: I configured Cloud Shell by setting default regions, zones, and environment variables.
 This setup streamlined future tasks and made working with cloud resources more efficient.